Top 10 Benefits of Learning a Foreign Language

 9 Sharper creativity

-Having more vocabulary can also open up opportunities to be more creative and witty with words, especially through idioms.
-Of course, how you use the language determines your creativity, but the more vocabulary absorbed, you may be able to speak sentences in ways that can otherwise cannot be properly spoken in your native language.
+Having a larger vocabulary can open up opportunities to be more creative and witty with words, especially through idioms.
+How you use the language determines your creativity, but absorbing more vocabulary allows you to express ideas that might not be easily conveyed in your native language.

 10 Refines your multitasking skills

-It has been shown that bilingual people perform better at multitasking than monolinguals.
-Since switching from language to language is easier for bilinguals, this indirectly improves your multitasking skills for most other tasks.
-Hence, you'll catch more detail jumping from task to task in a fast-paced environment.
-According to a Pennsylvania State University study.
+Studies have shown that bilingual people perform better at multitasking than monolinguals.
+Since switching languages is easier for bilinguals, this indirectly improves your multitasking skills in other areas.
+You'll notice more detail when jumping from task to task in a fast-paced environment, according to a Pennsylvania State University study.

 The Contenders